dsmadz/cs-133j-javascript/README.md

 ### index.html
 This is the index.html file for the github page.

-### style.css
+### style folder
-This is the style.css file for the github page.
+This is the folder that holds the style.css file for the github page.

+### image folder
+This is the folder that holds the image files for the github page.